bitsauce/Carla-ppo/README.md

 ## Inspecting VAE Reconstructions

-Once we have a trained VAE, we can use the following commad to inspect how its reconstructions look:
+Once we have a trained VAE, we can use the following command to inspect how its reconstructions look:

 ```
 cd vae